moongate-labs/coding-challenge-backend-advanced-1/README.md

 3. A mechanism to ensure atomicity and prevent race conditions.
 4. Proper error handling and logging.
 5. Unit tests for your implementation, including a test for race conditions.
+6. Inline documentation to explain complex logic, key design decisions, and algorithmic approaches, where appropriate.

 ## Requirements